 “If I franchise, won’t I lose control?”
-It’s the number one question I get asked.
+I get this question a lot.

-You do lose the absolute control of firing someone on the spot, which brings its own set of problems, but you’ll gain much more control in other ways.
+You do lose the absolute control of firing someone on the spot, which comes with its own set of problems, but you’ll gain power in other ways.

-The goal is to find the sweet spot between over-management, which will make your compliance life crazy and can easily backfire - including making it tough for you to sell franchises - and keeping more than enough protection and control of the franchise system and brand.
+The goal is to find the sweet spot between over-management, which will make your compliance life crazy and can easily backfire including making it tough for you to sell franchises, and keeping enough protection and control of the franchise system and brand.

 I can help you franchise your business for less.
 Call me anytime at 321.392.3000 X 1 or schedule a free call.